Mevhare/Supply-Chain-Analytics/README.md

 ## Insights
 ### Sales
 - Decline in Revenue in Q4 of 2017 due to the unavailability of highest-selling products resulted in a 70% drop in revenue compared to Q3 2017.
 This also translated into an 85% drop in quantity sold in Q4 2017 compared to Q3 2017.
-- More than 90% of sales were made to new customers between October, November and December 2017.
+- More than 90% of sales were made to new customers in Q4 2017.
 - From October to December 2017, for the first time recorded, some markets did not make any orders; Africa (3 months), Latin America and North America (2 months) and Pacific Asia (1 month).
 - Field and Stream Sportsman 16 Gun Fire Safe generated the most revenue and profit with a profit margin of 55%.
 - Golf, Fanshop and Apparel were the most sold product departments with 15460, 15265 and 13277 quantity sold respectively.
 - Perfect Fitness Perfect Rip Deck, Nike Men’s Dri-Fit Victory Golf Polo and O’Brien Men’s Neoprene Life Vest were the best-performing Products with 9804,9190,7709 quantities sold respectively.
+- Dell laptop, SOLE E25 and E35, Bushnell pro-X7 Rangefinder and Bowflex 1090 dumbbells didn't record a single sale for the three-year period of 2015-2017

 ### Inventory